A will is a document detailing what you would like to happen to your assets after you die.

 This document goes into effect only after you pass.
 Many people don’t want to think about dying.
 We, however, like to think about it as taking care of your family in the event something happens to you.

 It’s never too early to take care of your family.
 A will is a piece of the plan.

 This particular use of a trust is just one of many ways a trust may function to protect your assets and facilitate efficient transfer of your money to your heirs.
 At Peabody Law Firm, we will identify the best trust solutions for your specific needs.
-Trusts can be complicated, but we are happy to explain complex solutions in an easy to understand way.
+Trusts can be complicated, but our trust attorney in Southlake is happy to explain complex solutions in an easy to understand way.

 This depends.
 For the vast majority of people, a trust is very important for a variety of reasons.

 Talk of medical care for individuals with special needs is common, but there is rarely talk of legal care for the same individuals.